joelwking/time-bandits/README.md

 Write an algorithm which accepts a start and end time in iso8601 format, e.g. "2017-03-27T09:00:00-0700" to "2017-05-27T09:00:00-0700" and outputs a list of start/stop times which comprise the entire timeframe specified by the SOC, but does not exceed the 1 day limitation imposed by the API.

 ## Outcome
 I am soliciting solutions to this problem in various programming languages.
-If you are interested in contributing to this effort, please contribute.
+Thanks for those who contributed.